vasantakmr/gurucodes-data/learn/modules/linux-overview/linux-devops-interview-qna.md

 A4: To undo the most recent commit in Git, you have a few options:

-*   You can use the command \`git revert HEAD\` to create a new commit that undoes the changes introduced by the last commit.
+*   You can use the command ```git revert HEAD``` to create a new commit that undoes the changes introduced by the last commit.

-*   Alternatively, you can use \`git reset HEAD~1\` to move the branch pointer back one commit, effectively removing the last commit.
+*   Alternatively, you can use ```git reset HEAD~1``` to move the branch pointer back one commit, effectively removing the last commit.
 This operation discards the commit and any changes associated with it.

 **Q5: What is the "git stash" command used for?**

-A5: The \`git stash\` command allows you to temporarily save changes that are not ready to be committed yet.
+A5: The ```git stash``` command allows you to temporarily save changes that are not ready to be committed yet.
 It's useful when you need to switch to a different branch or apply a hotfix but don't want to commit incomplete work.
-You can later retrieve the changes from the stash using \`git stash apply\` or \`git stash pop\`.
+You can later retrieve the changes from the stash using ```git stash apply``` or ```git stash pop```.

 **Q6: How do you revert a file to a previous commit in Git?**

-A6: To revert a file to a previous commit in Git, you can use the command \`git checkout \-- \`.
+A6: To revert a file to a previous commit in Git, you can use the command ```git checkout branchName ```.
 This command replaces the content of the specified file with the version from the given commit.
 It effectively discards the changes made to the file since that commit.

 **Q7: What is the purpose of the "git cherry-pick" command?**

-A7: The \`git cherry-pick\` command is used to apply a specific commit from one branch onto another branch.
+A7: The ```git cherry-pick``` command is used to apply a specific commit from one branch onto another branch.
 It allows you to select individual commits and apply them to a different branch, without merging the entire branch.
 Cherry-picking is useful when you want to selectively apply changes from one branch to another.

 **Q8: How do you delete a branch in Git?**

-A8: To delete a branch in Git, you can use the command \`git branch -d \`.
+A8: To delete a branch in Git, you can use the command ```git branch -d ```.
 This deletes the specified branch locally.
-If the branch has not been merged, you can use \`git branch -D \` to force delete it.
-To delete a remote branch, you can use \`git push origin --delete \`.
+If the branch has not been merged, you can use ```git branch -D ``` to force delete it.
+To delete a remote branch, you can use ```git push origin --delete ```.

 **Q9: How do you view the commit history in Git?**

-A9: You can use the command \`git log\` to view the commit history in Git.
+A9: You can use the command ```git log``` to view the commit history in Git.

 **Git interview question and answers for ADVANCED LEVEL**

 **Q1: What is Git rebase, and when would you use it?**

 A1: Git rebase is a command used to modify the commit history of a branch.
 It allows you to move, combine, or edit commits.
-You would use \`git rebase\` when you want to:
+You would use ```git rebase``` when you want to:

 *   Incorporate changes from one branch onto another with a linear commit history.